 They were inspired to create the Somatica Method as a holistic method of sex and relationship coaching, covering every aspect of sex and relationships – from emotions and communication, to passion and sexual pleasure.

 They believed the skills required to have a good sexual, intimate and emotional connection are learnable and teachable.
-And they wanted their clients and students to have the opportunity to practice real-time emotional and erotic intimacy beyond what therapy could offer.
+And they wanted their clients and students to have the opportunity to practice real-time emotional and erotic intimacy beyond what traditional talk therapy could offer.
 At the same time, they were conscious of maintaining boundaries that would feel comfortable to the client and practitioner alike.

 The Somatica Method was born from the need for all humans to face their fears, wounds, and challenges so that they can experience fulfillment of their deepest needs for love, connection, and sexual expression.